 We are proud to offer this lunch program for a nominal charge to all students and staff members.

-Applications for free/reduced fee meals are available at the school office and on our www.sheboyganseton.org (link to the free and reduced application on right).
+Applications for free/reduced fee meals are available at the school office and on our www.sheboyganseton.org (link to the free/reduced application).
 Parents/guardians must fill out a new lunch application every school year to be eligible for reduced lunches (all applications are confidential).Application can be filled out anytime during the year.

 St. Elizabeth Ann Seton Catholic School lunchroom facilities are inspected and certified by the Sheboygan County Health Department twice each year.
 On staff we complete continuing education as it pertains to our Lunch Program and facilities.
 Our staff works under the direction of an individual who holds a Food Service Manager Certification

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at:http://www.ascr.usda.gov/co